Unlock the Value of Data Science: Make or Break?

 We can use Data Science within Finance in several ways.

-Some real-life examples include fraud prevention, risk management, credit allocation, customer analytics, algorithmic trading and many more.
+Some real-life examples include fraud prevention, risk management, credit allocation, customer analytics, algorithmic trading, loan approval, and many more.
 When we apply data science to Finance, the unique combination helps build systems and processes and the required skills and behaviours that extract insights from financial data in various forms.
 It is a proven fact that Data Science has significantly improved risk analysis and anomaly detection, leading to notable improvements in detecting fraudulent transactions and money laundering activities.

 Fraud Detection